Caitlin Wood

-Caitlin Wood (born 15 January 1997 in Maitland, New South Wales) is an Australian female racing driver who last competed in the 2021 W Series.
+Caitlin Tipping (née Wood, born 15 January 1997 in Maitland, New South Wales) is a racing driver from Australia.
+She last competed in the Indian Racing League, and previously competed in the W Series.

 Biography

 Hailing from Tenambit in the New South Wales Hunter Valley, Wood began her professional motorsport career in 2013 in a state-level Formula Ford championship.
 She ended her debut in car racing 5th out of 7 in the championship.
 She subsequently moved up to the inaugural Australian Formula Ford Championship in 2015, however she struggled to 21st in the championship with only three points finishes.
 The Australian Formula 4 Championship would become the new national feeder series in Australia, and Wood contested a three-event part-time schedule – eventually finishing 13th in the championship before setting her sights on Europe.

 Wood was accepted into Reiter Engineering's Young Stars program in early 2016, and was entered into the GT4 European Series.
 She finished 17th in the championship despite missing the round at Silverstone.
 Reiter promoted Wood to their Blancpain Sprint Series program for 2017 alongside Finnish driver Marko Helistekangas, although the duo only contested the first round before being promoted again to the Blancpain Endurance Series where they were joined by Tomáš Enge.
 Due to budget constraints, the team only contested the 1000km of Paul Ricard and 3 Hours of Barcelona, and failed to score any points.
 Wood then switched to Lamborghini Super Trofeo Europe for 2018, joining British team MTech.
 She contested the opening two rounds at Monza and Silverstone, before missing the next two events after she broke her ankle in training.
 She returned for the fifth round at the Nürburgring, scoring a best result of sixth before running out of funding; she then remained in the United Kingdom for the rest of the year working as a driver coach.